nulinspiratie/SilQ/documentation/docs/FAQ.rst

 documentation that describes how to use it.
 Searching in the documentation website may lead to information.

+Further, the existing measurement notebooks and initialization scripts of other experiments can provide information on how to use a certain feature.

-Finally, if no information can be found from docstrings/guides, the remaining options are to either ask the developers directly, or to look through the source code.
+Finally, if no information can be found from docstrings/guides/experiments, the remaining options are to either ask the developers directly, or to look through the source code.

 =====================================